Cursive, printing, or typing?

 An especially astute Facebook commenter asked, perhaps somewhat plaintively, “Does reading or writing in cursive make a kid smarter?….how is cursive going to affect his life in real world?”

-++++ Dr. Karin James from Indiana University studied the brains of two groups of second-graders: a keyboarding group, vs pen-and-paper group (she didn’t separate out printers from those who wrote in cursive.)
+Let’s begin with printing vs typing.
+There are numerous studies out there, but I like these two.
+Dr. Karin James from Indiana University studied the brains of two groups of second-graders: a keyboarding group, vs pen-and-paper group (she didn’t separate out printers from those who wrote in cursive.)
 She found that the brains of those who keyboarded had fewer connections than those who had to even subconsciously or unconsciously form each letter rather than push the proper buttons.

 Using our whole brain means we see not only the details, but make sense of them as well.
 “Fast” can mean going quickly, or affixed firmly in place — or even not eating!
 What a writer means needs to be deciphered by the right brain.
 It’s part of why robots do so poorly as substitute-humans.
 They can calculate (left brain) but are clueless as to how to sell a pen or tie a shoe (whole brained functioning).